 Several species of Mycobacteria can cause disease in animals, being either primary pathogens, or becoming pathogenic (disease causing) under certain circumstances.
 Mycobacterial infections generally cause one of three different types of disease:

-- Opportunistic infections: these are infections that usually involving the subcutaneous tissues (tissues just below the skin itself)
+- Non-tuberculous mycobacterial (NTM)infections: these are infections that usually involving the subcutaneous tissues (tissues just below the skin itself)

 In humans, the organism Mycobacterium tuberculosis causes the majority of cases of tuberculosis.
 This species of Mycobacterium rarely infects other mammals and cats are naturally resistant, so infection is rare.
-Other mycobacteria that can cause tuberculosis in humans include M bovis, and the M avium complex (MAC) - a group of related mycobacteria that are widespread in animals and in the envrionment.
+Another mycobacteria that can cause tuberculosis in humans is Mycobacterium bovis, which more commonly causes tuberculosis in cattle.

 In cats, tuberculosis has historically been caused by infection with Mycobacterium bovis.
 M bovis infects cattle and a wide range of animals including deer, badgers, ferrets, dogs and cats.
 Cats may be infected through consuming unpasteurised infected cows milk, or from contact with infected other animals or their immediate environment.

 Other tuberculosis-causing mycobacteria can also infect cats, including M microti - this is a mycobacterial species that mainly infects rodents (e.g., voles) and is an important cause of tuberculosis in cats that hunt actively.
 Most cat infections have been reported in the UK, but the disease is seen in other countries as well.